 Do What You Love

 Don't sell yourself short - do what you love!
 Consider this short essay Who Are You? before you choose a career.
 And then search the internship and work data bases in the side bar to see the broad range of opportunities availlable to students and graduates of this major.
+And for a reflection on the future, see "Where will agricultural graduates work?"

 Build Your Future